TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 <sup>4</sup> System must be powered by a 5 VDC signal.
 [Origin: System Requirements]

-In order to make powering the system less difficult, the team has decided using a standard wall-wart which converts 120 VAC to 5 VDC would be appropriate for this application.
+In order to make powering the system less difficult, the team has decided using a standard wall-wart that converts 120 VAC to 5 VDC would be appropriate for this application.
 The system overall will be powered by the same 5 VDC signal.

 <sup>5</sup> The primary input sensor must output a continuous-time voltage signal.
 [Origin: System Requirements]